sidharth-085/DishBook/README.md

 # DishBook: A Food Recipe Android Application

-EasyFood is an app that makes making food easier and gives you full information about the selected meal including instructions of how to make that meal provided by a video.
+DishBook is an app that makes making food easier and gives you full information about the selected meal including instructions of how to make that meal provided by a video.
 It incldues an Home, Favorites and Categories pages.

 **On Home Screen**